£8.95 – £21.95

 You can also use our completely free Ask-a-Pharmacist service to get health advice from a trained professional.
 We’re here to help!

-How will my Amitriptyline tablets for migraine be delivered?
+How will my Amitriptyline tablets?

 e-Surgery uses Royal Mail delivery with choices starting from Royal Mail tracked 48 delivery, Royal Mail tracked 24and Royal Mail 1pm special delivery (discover more about e-Surgery delivery).
 Your Amitriptyline tablets will arrive in discreet, recyclable packaging at a delivery address of your choice.
 Find out to recycle packaging from e-Surgery.

-How to dispose of Amitriptyline tablets for migraine bought online?
+How to dispose of Amitriptyline tablets?

 Amitriptyline tablets come in blister packs that are not currently recyclable, so once they have been used can be disposed of in a general waste bin.
 If the Amitriptyline tablets are unfinished dispose of medication safely and drop them off at a local pharmacy.
 Cardboard packaging and paper patient information leaflets are recyclable.
 For any more information on disposal of Amitriptyline tablets you can use our free Ask-a-Pharmacist service.